 It is not expected that a chicken breed considered an ornamental breed would be a good egg layer.
 However, that is not the case for the Swedish Black Hen as they are exceptionally pretty decent at laying eggs.
-This breed is productive and could lay eggs ranging from 150 to 250 eggs in one year.
-The production of eggs varies depending on each chicken.
+This breed is productive and can lay eggs ranging from 150 to 250 eggs in one year.

-The size of the Swedish Black chicken eggs usually varies from small, medium, or large.
-Given the physical feature of the chicken breed, most laid eggs are surprisingly large in size.
+The size of the Swedish Black chicken eggs usually varies from small, to medium, or large.
+Given the physical features of the chicken breed, most laid eggs are surprisingly large.

 Even though this breed is all black, it does not necessarily mean that the color of the eggs it will lay is also black.
-The eggs it lays are white or cream in color but primarily off-white.
-The eggs it produces also have large egg yolk.
+The eggs it lays are white or cream but primarily off-white.
+The eggs it produces also have large egg yolks.

-However, despite the fact that they are believed to be a rare breed that is great at laying eggs, they are quite slow when it comes to maturity.
-The female chickens will only start laying eggs when they have reached by the age of 24 weeks old.
-But once they have begun producing eggs, they really are fertile birds.
+However, even though they are believed to be a rare breed that is great at laying eggs, they are quite slow when it comes to maturity.
+The female chickens will only start laying eggs when they have reached the age of 24 weeks old.
+But once they have begun producing eggs, they are fertile birds.
 It is reported that some Swedish Black hens have a hatching rate of at least 98 percent.

 Health Issues and Care